Connectivity

 The stages are dark on Monday evenings at Geva, so the art and action shift to the lobby and café where brilliant local visual artists, performers, musicians, and speakers broaden our consideration of the onstage productions.
 Geva Theatre invites the community to join us for a free series of art openings and to party for a couple of hours each month!

-Future Mondays at Geva Event Dates:
+Future Event Dates:

 Pure Native